-Mother relies on In re James G.-a case that is factually dissimilar to hers-in support of her contention that the Department failed to provide reasonable efforts to facilitate reunification.
+Mother relies on In re James G.-a case that is factually dissimilar to this one-in support of her contention that the Department failed to provide reasonable efforts to facilitate reunification.
 In In re James G., a department case worker testified that the father's main obstacles to reunification were lack of stable employment and housing, and the Department could not provide housing assistance until he had stable employment.
 178 Md.
 App. at 550-53.
-Nonetheless, the Department only made "a single referral to one employment program" and did not assist him further when the father "call[ed] back and said that he did go [and] that they say they couldn't help him."
+Nonetheless, the Department only made "a single referral to one employment program" and did not assist the father further when he "call[ed] back and said that he did go [and] that they say they couldn't help him."
 Id. at 591-92 (alterations in original).
 On appeal, we concluded that the juvenile court was clearly erroneous in finding that the Department had made reasonable efforts.
 Id. at 548.
-To the contrary, here, the Department offered numerous resources for housing, employment, and mental health treatment-many of which were frustrated or delayed by Mother's failure to follow through.
+To the contrary, here, the

+Department offered numerous resources for housing, employment, and mental health treatment-many of which were frustrated or delayed by Mother's failure to follow through.

-We can discern no abuse of discretion in the juvenile court's determination that the Department made reasonable efforts to achieve the permanency plan.
-Mother failed to specify the extent of her disability or the accommodations she required, yet the Department made numerous efforts during the relevant review period-from December 2023 to September 2024-to assist with what it could, given what it knew about her disability.
+In sum, the record establishes that Mother failed to specify the extent of her disability or the accommodations she required, yet the Department made numerous efforts during the relevant review period-from December 2023 to September 2024-to assist with what it could, given what it knew about her disability.
 Accordingly, we hold that the juvenile court's finding of reasonable efforts towards Mother's reunification with the Children was not clearly erroneous.